-Behnam Sadighi's work is founded in documentary photography.
+Behnam Sadighi (Iran) has a practice founded in documentary photography.
 He develops his ideas through the phenomena of his surroundings caused by socio-political and cultural issues.
 The experiences that have the most powerful effects on Iranian lifestyle and relationships, particularly in urban environments.
 These changes in phenomena and self, play an integral role in reflecting his personal interpretation of life and living.